"A flashy feature that has limited usability for victory."

 Those that use turbofans or turbojets (such as this jet Beetle) run into the basic problem that relying on pure thrust is not very efficient on road vehicles.
 They eventually get to rather prodigious speeds, but acceleration tends to be slow and the noise extreme, and this is on top of the same problems turboshaft-powered vehicles suffer.
 The result is certainly very exciting, but very unlikely to do better than a vehicle with a powerful tuned internal-combustion engine in it.

 Esoteric programming languages.
 For example, brainfuck has only 8 commands yet is Turing-complete, and compilers for it are ridiculously small.
 There is also LOLCODE, where many commands are replaced with internet memes.
 However, these languages are really not practical for any serious programming.

 Nazi Uniforms.
-Look great, not to come off as a Nazi, but were uncomfortable, stiff, and got really really hot.
+You don't have to be a Nazi to admit they looked good - designed by Hugo Boss, after all - but they were uncomfortable, stiff, and got really really hot.

 Dress uniforms weren't supposed to do anything but look good.
 The Wermacht standard uniforms were a much different story.
 This is why all ground troops (Heer, Luftwaffe field division and Waffen SS) had the same grey-green field uniform with branch-specific insignia.